 New spark plugs will also decrease the risk of suffering a catalytic converter failure.
 A single misfire can flood your vehicle’s exhaust with enough fuel to overheat the engine and damage your catalytic converter.

 The excess unburned fuel in your exhaust will increase your converter’s operating temperature and can result in a converter substrate meltdown.
 In turn, this can create an exhaust blockage and choke your vehicle’s engine.
-Although your vehicle may run, it will suffer from a lack of power and decimate your fuel efficiency.

 Since a new catalytic converter can cost upwards of $700 or more, it’s much pricier than replacing a set of plugs.